mbalatsko/pypylon-opencv-viewer/README.md

 #### Viewer
 We have prepared all required parts.
 Now we just set them to the viewer object and launch image grabbing:
 `run_interaction_continuous_shot` for continuous or `run_interaction_single_shot` for single shot.
-Also you can press 'S' button to save raw camera image to `image_folder`.
+Also you can press 'S' button to save raw camera image or impro function return value to `image_folder`.
 ```python
 from pypylon_opencv_viewer import BaslerOpenCVViewer